Abstracts for Symposium Background Papers

-Finlayson, D. (2018) Geological evolution and features of Black Mountain Nature Reserve, Canberra.
-Black Mountain Symposium 2018 Background Paper No. 1.
+Finlayson, D. (2019) Geological evolution and features of Black Mountain Nature Reserve, Canberra.
+In RW Purdie (ed.), The last 50 years informing the next 50: Proceedings of the Black Mountain Symposium 24–25 August 2018, Background Paper No. 1, pp. 1–18.
 Friends of Black Mountain, Canberra.

 The Canberra region evolved as part of a much larger geological province called the Lachlan Fold Belt.
 About 485 million years ago huge amounts of sediment were deposited in a deep ocean basin during the Benambran Tectonic Cycle.
 The sediments were then consolidated and brought to near the surface about 444–440 million years ago (Ma).
 The Pittman Formation (464–458 Ma) and its associated Acton Shale Member (458–453 Ma) then formed the foundation to most of the Lachlan Fold Belt.
 Locally, these rock units now form the basement rocks of Black Mountain Nature Reserve.
 During the next 10 million years a prograding fan complex was deposited comprising Black Mountain Sandstone (435–433 Ma), estimated as being between 450 and >800 metres thick, and State Circle Shale (c.435 Ma).
 By about 431–428 million years ago, all the rock units now seen within the Black Mountain Nature Reserve had been formed.
 Black Mountain is the oldest hill of the present Canberra area topography and is surrounded by outcrops of younger volcanics.
 It exhibits a series of north-south trending faults, including the Black Mountain fault through the summit.
 Examples of all Black Mountain’s geological formations are exposed in various parts of the reserve and adjacent areas.

-Hogg, D (2018) Use of Black Mountain for orienteering and other competitive activities.
-Black Mountain Symposium 2018 Background Paper No. 12.
+Hogg, D (2019) Use of Black Mountain for orienteering and other competitive activities.
+In RW Purdie (ed.), The last 50 years informing the next 50: Proceedings of the Black Mountain Symposium 24–25 August 2018, Background Paper No. 12, pp. 249–252.
 Friends of Black Mountain, Canberra.